Itchy fingers can be a symptom of a variety of conditions. However, its cause can also be as simple as dry hands.

-Itchy fingers can range from a mild annoyance to a maddening condition that consumes you with a search for relief.
-While they’re sometimes just a sign of dry hands, they can also be a symptom of an underlying condition that needs treatment.
+Itchy fingers can range from mild to severe, depending on their cause.
+While itchy fingers can sometimes just be a sign of dry hands, they can also be a symptom of an underlying condition that needs treatment.

-Read on to learn more about what may be causing your fingers to itch, when it might be a sign of something more serious, and how you can get some relief.
+Read on to learn more about what may be causing your fingers to itch, when it might be a symptom of something more serious, and how you can get some relief.

-Dyshidrotic eczema is a skin condition that causes tiny blisters, usually on your palm or the outsides of your fingers.
+Dyshidrotic eczema, also known as dyshidrosis, is a skin condition that causes tiny blisters, usually on your palm or the outsides of your fingers.
 The blisters are often very itchy and may be filled with fluid.
 They can also appear on your feet and between your toes.

 - scaly or cracked skin